jlahne/pangborn-tutorial-2025/_main.md

 We'll start with the penalty analysis plot.

-`p1_berry_penalty` uses some tricks from the `stringr` and `tidytext` packages in order to give us easy-to-read labels.
 Using the existing column names and variable-codes in our original data to make a first draft of a plot, it would've looked more like this:

 ``` r